matejonnet/gatein-openshift/README.md

         git push origin master

-   Operation takes a while to complete, your OpenShift node is fulling in GateIn and building it.
+   Operation takes a while to complete, OpenShift node is pulling in GateIn and building it.

 1. Open GateIn portal in a web browser at \<your app name\>-\<your domain name\>.rhcloud.com/portal.